datavis-tech/reactive-model/README.md

   Reactive functions with no output property add unnamed nodes to the data flow graph.
 </p>

-Here's a [complete working example](http://bl.ocks.org/curran/b45cf8933cc018cf5bfd4296af97b25f) that extends the above example code to interact with DOM elements and display a greeting.
+Here's a [complete working example](http://bl.ocks.org/curran/b45cf8933cc018cf5bfd4296af97b25f) that extends the above example code to interact with DOM elements.

 ### Tricky Cases

+#### Tricky Case I

 Reactive functions can be combined to create arbitrarily complex data flow graphs.
-Here's an example that demonstrates why [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) is the best algorithm for computing the order in which to execute data flow graphs.
-In this graph, propagation using breadth-first search (which is what [Model.js](https://github.com/curran/model) uses) would cause `e` to be set twice, and the first time it would be set with an *inconsistent state*.
+Here's an example that demonstrates why [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) is the correct algorithm for computing the order in which to execute reactive functions.
+In this graph, propagation using [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (which is what [Model.js](https://github.com/curran/model) and some other libraries use) would cause `e` to be set twice, and the first time it would be set with an *inconsistent state*.
 Using topological sorting for change propagation guarantees that `e` will only be set once, and there will never be inconsistent states.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/68416/15400254/7f779c9a-1e08-11e6-8992-9d2362bfba63.png">